sebastianvelez/interestRates/PITCHME.md

 - **First stage:** people get a quote from their usual banks and banks use their first quote to weed out high search-cost consumers.
 - **Second stage:** consumers pay a search cost and local banks compete via an English auction for the contract.

+---

+## Consumer surplus loss

+Counterfactual experiments eliminate search costs.
+Loss ($12/month) stems from 3 sources
+- missallocation of buyers and sellers (12%)
+- price discrimination (28%)
+- direct cost of gathering quotes (50%)

+Note:
+hey also find that posting rates reduces the banks ability to price discriminate, reducing the welfare cost of search frictions.
+Competition also amplifies the adverse effects of search frictions on consumer welfare.